A simple black boot, comfortable in any and every environment imaginable. It’s so simple it took us four years to get right.

 The first thing everyone says when they hold MACV-1 for the first time is “damn, that’s light.”
 And then they test it out and because it has no break in time they say “damn, it works too.”
 And that’s a win.

-Full grain leather and Special Forces grade materials and triple-stitched stress points and a durable EVA midsole and a high traction rubber outsole that thrive in all kinds of terrain, but that’s not even most of the story.
+Full grain Challenge Leather™ leather and Special Forces grade materials and triple-stitched stress points, a durable EVA midsole and All-Terrain Outsole that thrive in all kinds of terrain, but that’s not even most of the story.

 In Special Forces, adaptability is everything.
 If your boots or your ruck or your weapon fails, it’s a life or death kind of thing.
 And in the choice of what boots to wear, it’s a trade-off with the weight you’re willing to attach to each foot and the speed you need.